| PURSE

 Researchers

-Every single one had at least some contaminants that could cause
+purses.
+Every single one had at least some contaminants

 When

-discovery on ABC News by using a hand-held meter on audience members'
+his discovery on ABC News by using a hand-held meter

 It